Spectral: Plot

 The group are redirected to a Moldovan-controlled civilian bunker as the airbase was evacuated after being overrun by the entities.
-Using information gathered from Sari, Clyne deduces the apparitions are likely made of Bose-Einstein condensate, and are incapable of passing through iron and also ceramic materials, which explains Comstock surviving and the entities' inability to pass through tank armor plating.
-Working overnight with Orland and surviving military engineers, he constructs ceramic armored suits and makeshift weapons capable of breaking down the condensate entities.
-The next morning, the remaining Delta operators, Clyne and Madison use V-22s to leave for the Masrov power plant, which Clyne believes can generate enough power for the condensate to work, and where all the entity encounters first started.
+Using information gathered from Sari, Clyne deduces the apparitions are made of Bose–Einstein condensate, making them incapable of passing through iron and ceramic materials, which explains Comstock’s initial survival and the entities' difficulty in passing through tank armor plating.
+Working overnight with Orland and surviving military engineers, he constructs ceramic armored suits and makeshift pulse weapons.
+The next morning, Clyne, Madison, and the remaining Delta operators head out for the power plant in Masrov, where Clyne deduces it can generate enough electricity to power the condensate and is also where all the entity encounters first started.

-While the troops mount an offensive distraction on the roof of the plant, Clyne and Madison descend into a laboratory under the plant.
-There they discover the former regime's scientists had mass-produced the condensate entities as molecular copies of human test subjects' remains, whose peripheral nervous systems were hooked up to a central machine that keeps the copies alive, but they escaped when the facility was damaged during the civil war, leading to the current situation.
+While the troops mount an offensive distraction on the roof of the plant, Clyne and Madison descend into a laboratory underneath it.
+There they discover the former regime's scientists had mass-produced the condensate entities as molecular copies of human test subjects' remains, whose peripheral nervous systems were hooked up to a central machine that keeps the copies alive.
+When the civil war broke out, the facility was damaged and some of the entities escaped, killing everyone inside and leading to a current situation.
 With the battle above threatening to release the remaining condensates, Clyne manages to activate the failsafe that deactivates them.
 He also unplugs the human remains from the machine, finally letting them die in peace.

-With the apparitions gone, the US and allied Moldovan military continue their work of taking control of the city from the insurgents while the DoD considers reverse engineering the condensate machine for wartime purposes.
+With the apparitions gone, the U.S. and allied Moldovan military resume their work of taking control of the city from the insurgents while the DoD considers reverse engineering the condensate machine for wartime purposes.
 Clyne bids goodbye to Orland, Sari, and Madison, and is airlifted back home.